Milano Lambrate railway station

 Milano Lambrate railway station (Stazione di Milano Lambrate) is one of the main stations serving the city and comune of Milan, Italy.
+It is located in the north-eastern part of the city, and takes its name from the neighborhood of the same name.

 Opened in 1931, the station is the third largest in Milan in terms of number of tracks, after Milano Centrale and Milano Porta Garibaldi.
 It is part of the Milan belt railway as well as of the railways linking Milan with Genoa, Venice, Bologna and Mantua.

 The station is managed by Rete Ferroviaria Italiana (RFI), while the commercial area of the passenger building is managed by Centostazioni.
 The train services are operated by Trenitalia and Trenord.

-Underneath the station, and connected with it, is a Milan Metro station of the same name on Line 2.
+Underneath the station, on its southwestern side and connected with it, is a Milan Metro station of the same name on Line 2.

 Location

 Milano Lambrate railway station is situated at Piazza Enrico Bottini, in the northeastern Milanese district of Lambrate, which, until 1924, was a separate comune from Milan.
-It is within walking distance of the university/politecnico campus Città Studi.
+It is within walking distance of the university/politecnico campus, in the neighbourhood named Città Studi.